Tax Advantages for Full-time, Part-Time and Self-Employed Landlords

 Q: If I am a full-time employee with rental property income, what are my tax advantages?

 A: If you own a rental property personally, the income is included on your personal tax return and added to your employment income.
 This may put you in a higher tax bracket resulting in higher marginal taxes on the rental income.
 You may want to consider joint ownership of the property to split the rental income between you and your spouse or another adult family member if he/she has no income or less income than you.
 The advantage of joint ownership is the flexibility to split income between the two owners.
-Consulting with your accountant to get advice on how best to proceed.
+Consult with your accountant for advice on how best to proceed.

 Another advantage is if you have rental losses, these losses can be applied to other income.
 If you own rental property that generates a loss this can reduce your taxable income from other sources and reduce taxes owing.